2 of Amerikaz Most Wanted: Live performances

 The song was the last one performed in their House of Blues concert on July 4, 1996, Shakur's last recorded performance.
 The performance was featured on the 2005 Live at the House of Blues live album.

 This song was performed by Dr. Dre and Snoop Dogg as a tribute to Shakur during the 2000 Up In Smoke Tour.
 The performance included a sample of Shakur's verse.

-On April 15, 2012, the song was performed at the Coachella Festival with Snoop Dogg rapping with a hologram of Shakur.
+On April 15, 2012, the song was performed at the Coachella Festival with Snoop Dogg rapping with a transparent Pepper's ghost image of Shakur.

 Appearances

 The song was included on numerous 2Pac compilations, including his Greatest Hits and Best of: Thug album.

 The song was featured in the first episode of the TV series Gang Related.

 The song was played on Shakur's biopic, All Eyez On Me (2017) with 2Pac and Snoop in the studio recording the song.